 All positions require a Ph.D. in electrical engineering or its equivalent.
 Those interested can apply on-line at https://academicjobsonline.org/ajo/jobs/5103.

 The University of Notre Dame is an equal opportunity employer.
 We particularly invite applications from women and members of groups that are under-represented in science and engineering.

 There are currently no openings for staff in the Electrical Engineering Department.
 Please check back in the future for updates.

-A Postdoctoral research position at the University of Notre Dame is anticipated beginning October 2014 to conduct research under the supervision of Prof. Thomas Pratt.
-The anticipated project will involve the development of a radio frequency receiver.
+A Postdoctoral research position at the University of Notre Dame is anticipated beginning April 2015 to conduct research under the supervision of Prof. Thomas Pratt.
+The anticipated project will involve working with radio frequency transceivers and developing, implementing, and testing signal processing algorithms associated with transmitter and receiver operation.
 U.S. citizenship may be required depending upon the terms of the grant.
-The research will involve consideration of various receiver architectures, the development and implementation of advanced signal processing techniques, and development of a real-time processing capability based on FPGA and/or GPU resources.
-The candidate will be responsible to lead the real-time implementation effort using either Xilinx FPGA tools with System Generator, or National Instruments tools such as Labview, and also to improve the system user interface and the overall system functionality.
-Candidates with a background in computer science and/or electrical engineering are preferred.
-The duration of the Fellowship is for one year.
-A renewal may be possible, but is not certain.
+The research will involve consideration of various receiver architectures, the development and implementation of advanced signal processing techniques, and development of a real-time processing capability based primarily on FPGA and perhaps GPU resources.
+In addition to these efforts, the research could involve experimentation using newly acquired field research vehicles.
+Candidates with a background in electrical engineering are preferred.
+The duration of the Fellowship is for up to three years, with annual renewal.
 If you have received your PhD and are interested to learn more about this opportunity, please contact Thomas Pratt via email (Thomas.firstname.lastname@example.org).